 So, you want to know: Why won’t therapists answer personal questions?
-What’s the big deal, you just want to know if they saw the game last weekend.
-As a psychotherapist in south Tampa, I am often confronted with this question.
+What’s the big deal?
+You just want to know if they saw the game last weekend.
+As a psychotherapist in South Tampa, I am often confronted with this question.

-The less “factual” information a therapist provides you, the more you have to “make things up” about him or her.
-You might start leaving out the juicy details of a story because you think she might judge you.
-You think she looks too much like a newscaster to be able to understand your kinky sex life.
-There is no way you’re going to tell her about that nasty joke you can’t stop thinking about that your best friend told you last week.
-You want to know if he can relate to you.
-How can he help you if you have nothing in common?
-If you only knew that he watched sports, or liked the same shows as you, or liked dogs, it might be easier to talk to him.
+The less “factual” information a therapist provides you, the more you have to “make things up” about them.
+You might start leaving out the juicy details of a story because you think they might judge you.
+You think they look too much like a newscaster to be able to understand your kinky sex life.
+There is no way you’re going to tell them about that nasty joke you can’t stop thinking about that your best friend told you last week.
+You want to know if they can relate to you.
+How can they help you if you have nothing in common?
+If you only knew that they watched sports, or liked the same shows as you, or liked dogs, it might be easier to talk to them.

-Of course your therapist could answer your questions.
+Of course, your therapist could answer your questions.
 You’re right, it’s really no big deal.
 Then why don’t they?
 Simple answer: They don’t because therapy is about you.
 It is not about them.
 The answer they give you means absolutely nothing to the progress of you being your most authentic, confident, expressive self.
-In fact, by telling you something, even something simple, you have information that can ultimately inhibit the process of you being your most authentic, confident and expressive self.
+In fact, by telling you something, even something simple, you have information that can ultimately inhibit the process of you being your most authentic, confident, and expressive self.

 - What you wanted to know, at a deeper level, by asking the question.
 You may not think you have feelings about it or that there was a “deeper” meaning.
 Be prepared for your therapist to insist that you do and that there is.

-You are in therapy to find out about yourself in ways you do not already know.
+You are doing therapy to find out about yourself in ways you do not already know.
 You are not there to confirm things you already know about yourself.
-A therapist is patiently waiting to find out who you are as you slowly reveal yourself.
+A good therapist is patiently waiting to find out who you are as you slowly reveal yourself.
 When they answer questions about themselves, they slow that process down.
-Obviously you want to know that you have a good therapist, and finding one is important.
+Obviously, you want to know that you have a good therapist, and finding one is important.
 I recommend following these guidelines to do so.
 Once you are in therapy, be ready for it to be all about you.